alexkaratarakis/docs/feature-packages.md

 - We avoid any collision problems because features are always namespaced by the owning package
 - We do not have a concept of "feature groups", instead we allow dependencies from one feature to another within the same package (Note: This may be how "feature groups" are implemented internally to Cargo -- it was not clear from the documentation).
 - Because of the nature of C and C++, it is extremely commonplace that large software packages can have features disabled to remove their dependencies upon other libraries.
 Changing this configuration requires a rebuild of the package and potentially rippling ABI changes to any downstream dependencies.
 Therefore, we expect significantly more use of this feature to manage optional API contracts instead of the intended use in Cargo (curation).
-- We do not intend feature packages to be used to express the curation relationship.
+- We do not intend feature packages to be used to express the curation relationship, beyond the notion of a "default" set within a package.

 ### Gentoo's USE flags: <https://wiki.gentoo.org/wiki/Handbook:X86/Working/USE>
 Gentoo's USE flags can be shortly summarized as a global set of keywords that is used to make cross-cutting changes to the entire package graph's build configuration.
 This system standardizes many common settings such that they can be simultaneously toggled for the entire graph.

 The most common example of this would be using KDE vs Gnome.
 A user who knows that, given the choice, they would prefer the KDE/Qt interface can manage the massive space of package configuration efficiently without learning the particular term that each package has decided to call "build using Qt instead of GTK".

 USE flags can be customized hierarchically when needed, including at the per-package level.
 They can be depended upon by other packages, both positively and negatively.
 USE flags themselves can be used in any boolean expression to determine the complete set of package dependencies, including removing dependencies when flags are enabled.

 Problems with USE flags:

-- They require significant coordination from package maintainers.
+- They require coordination from package maintainers to achieve the goal of "portable" flags.
 This increases the burden of adding a package -- to author a good package, I need to be aware of every uncommon USE flag and evaluate how those could map onto my local configuration space.
 - Based on research online, it seems extremely common that users need to tweak flags at a per-package level.
 This calls into question how valuable the cross-cutting power above is.
-- The vast majority of common USE flags are essentially a list of all the common packages and focus on giving the user a view of dependencies (which a package manager is designed to hide when possible) instead of features (which is what users normally care about).
+- The vast majority of common USE flags are essentially a list of all the common packages and focus on giving the user a view of dependencies (which a package manager is designed to abstract when possible) instead of APIs (which is what users _normally_ care about and code against).
 - Dependency analysis with USE flags becomes a SAT problem with an enormous state space -- P*F bits -- which compounds with any versioning relations.
-This works acceptably in practice via heuristics, but it implies that a) there is a looming performance wall which could suddenly create a poor user experience and b) the heuristics may not correctly model the user's needs, which can cause a disconnect in desire vs practice, which again causes a poor user experience.
+This works acceptably in practice via heuristics, but it implies that a) there is a looming performance wall which could suddenly create a poor user experience and b) the heuristics may incorrectly model the user's needs, causing a disconnect in desire vs practice, which again leads to a poor user experience.